intermine/bluegenes/docs/tools/tool-api-tutorial.md

 ### Releasing your tool and using it in BlueGenes.

-At this point, you should have a basic functional tool that consumes InterMine data and looks nice when you visit http://localhost:3456 - well done!
-So you'll probably want to test it in BlueGenes now, right?
+At this point, you should have a basic functional tool that consumes InterMine data and looks nice when you visit http://localhost:3456.
+Well done!
+You'll probably want to test it in BlueGenes now, right?
 You have two ways to do this:

 - for tools under development, like this one, the easiest thing to do is [use npm to install your new tool from its path](tools.md#development-tools) in the bluegenes tool folder.
 - for tools that are release ready (perhaps because you've tested them via the method above), you can [release the tool on npm](https://docs.npmjs.com/cli/publish).
 This will make the tool available for others.
 To install a tool that's released via NPM, see our [installing published tools guide](tools.md#published-tools).